Fishier1224/Athena-s-Mini-IA/README.md

 These are transfer learning models from the Kaggle "Cats vs Dogs" project.
 A total of five epochs are run.
 #### "model.pt" and "model_original.pt"
 These are exports of the trained model, which will be later used for iOS development.
 Note that the former document will be directly included in the swift project, while the latter file is not as important.

+## Bugs and Modifications
+### Changing the model
+My initial plan was to "simply" deploy my other CNN model (which used OpenPose) on Taichi to an iOS environment, but things got really complicated.
+My first attempt resulted in mismatched connection between the data collection, allocation, and model output.
+Thus, I decided to keep things simple and started with the Kaggle "Cats vs Dogs" model.
+Then transferred that model for Taichi.